Master of Public Health Program Requirements

 Applied Practice and Integrative Experience (4 credits)

-- Applied Practice and Integrative Experience (2 cr Fall + 2 cr Winter): A key element of the MPH will be an integrated applied practice experience and culminating capstone (4 credits), which gives students exposure to the practical demands of working in the public health field and requires the integration of knowledge with skills and the application of competencies in practice.
-The applied practice experience can occur in any term of the second year and the practice activity/project is flexible in order to meet students’ interests in public health.
+A key element of the MPH will be an Applied Practice and Integrative Experience (PUBHLTH 680/681, 2 credit Fall Semester + 2 credit Winter Semester), which gives students exposure to the practical demands of working in the public health field and requires the integration of knowledge with skills and the application of competencies in practice.
+The applied practice experience activities/projects are flexible in order to meet students’ interests in public health.